Tyron-patterns/Python_projects/README.md

 > **Note:** My goal throughout this project was not merely to follow instructions, but to deeply understand the underlying logic of each problem and develop my own solutions.
 >
-> **⚠️ In many cases,** I went beyond the original exercise requirements to explore more advanced approaches, optimize the structure, or test additional edge cases.
+> ***⚠️ In most cases, I went beyond the original exercise requirements to explore more advanced approaches, optimize the structure, or test additional edge cases.***
 >
 > As a result, many of the exercises in this repository significantly exceed the original scope of the course's challenges.